TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-rbac.md

 ### Ansible automation controller users

-There are three types of automation controller users:
+There are three types of users in Ansible Automation Controller:

-* **Normal User**: Have read and write access limited to the inventory and projects for which that user has been granted the appropriate roles and privileges.
+* **Normal User**: Has read and write access limited to assigned inventories and projects.

-* **System Auditor**: Auditors implicitly inherit the read-only capability for all objects within the automation controller environment.
+* **Ansible Automation Platform Auditor**: Read-only access to all objects within the automation controller environment.

-* **System Administrator**: Has admin, read, and write privileges over the entire automation controller installation.
+* **Ansible Automation Platform Administrator**: Full admin privileges over the entire automation controller installation.

 Let’s create a user:

-* In the automation controller menu under **Access** click **Users**
+* Navigate to **Access Management -> Users**.

-* Click the **Add** button
+* Click the **Create user** button.
 * Fill in the values for the new user:

 | Parameter        | Value              |